Are your accounts audited?

 Do you comply with a charity code of governance?

-Team Hope’s board has adopted the Dóchas Code of Corporate Governance for NGO’s as well as the Charities Regulator Governance Code, both of which set standards of best practice for charitable organisations.
+Team Hope’s board has adopted and complies with the Charities Regulator Governance Code which sets standards of best practice for charitable organisations.

 Are there any other codes you comply with?

-We also comply with the Dóchas Code of conduct on Images and Messages, and the Irish Charities Tax Research Statement of Guiding Principles for Fundraising.
+We also comply with the Dóchas Code of conduct on Images and Messages, and the Charities Regulator Guidelines for Charitable Organisations on Fundraising from the General Public.

 Who is your CEO?